Papers & work in progress

 We introduce the resource calculus, a string diagrammatic language for concurrent systems.
 Significantly, it uses the same syntax and operational semantics as the signal flow calculus –- an algebraic formalism for signal flow graphs, which is a combinatorial model of computation of interest in control theory.
 Indeed, our approach stems from the simple but fruitful observation that, by replacing real numbers (modelling signals) with natural numbers (modelling resources) in the operational semantics, concurrent behaviour patterns emerge.
 The resource calculus is canonical: we equip it and its stateful extension with equational theories that characterise the underlying space of definable behaviours–-a convex algebraic universe of additive relations–-via isomorphisms of categories.
 Finally, we demonstrate that our calculus is sufficiently expressive to capture behaviour definable by classical Petri nets.

-A Finite Axiomatisation of Automata using String Diagrams, with Fabio Zanasi, accepted for publication to LMCS (Special Issue) – ArXiv
+A Finite Axiomatisation of Automata using String Diagrams, with Fabio Zanasi, LMCS (Special Issue) – ArXiv

 We develop a fully diagrammatic approach to finite-state automata, based on reinterpreting their usual state-transition graphical representation as a two-dimensional syntax of string diagrams.
 In this setting, we are able to provide a complete equational theory for language equivalence, with two notable features.
 First, the proposed axiomatisation is finite.
 Second, the Kleene star is a derived concept, as it can be decomposed into more primitive algebraic blocks.